monimoyd/15A_Generate_Mask_Depth_Dataset/README.md

 - We have decided to take grey images as it will take less computation
 - We have decided to keep 10 batches of images so as to easier manage.
 For each batch, a separate zip file is created which will have fg, bg, fg_bg, mask, depth_fg_bg, black_msk.
 This will help in training as unit can be trained independently
 - We have faced issues with colab and many of people report their good account is disabled.
-So we decided to run it only our own laptop with GPU and as the dataset is split 10 times, it was easier to upload to google drive, each batch of image
+So we decided to run it only our own laptop with GPU and as the dataset is split 10 times, it was easier to upload to google drive, and process the images.
 - The depth model when applied was very slow.
-So we changed teh batch size to 128 and chunks of files processed were 128 at a time.
+So we changed tehe batch size to 128 and chunks of files processed were 128 at a time.
 Also Pyplot methods clf() and cla() were used so that images were saved faster
+- We used png images in intermediate step in generation of fg_bg without which we were noticing white patches around the foreground image.